buildit/gravity-metalsmith-seed/docs/getting-started.md

 ### NPM

-You will need to install NPM to run commands which control this shell.
+You will need to install NPM to run commands which control this seed.
 The instructions are in the next section but all you need to know is that once installed you will need to enter commands in Terminal which start with the word `npm`.

 ## Installation

-### Download the shell
+### Download the seed

-[Download the shell from Github.][download]
+[Download the seed from Github.][download]

-This will download a zip archive containing all the files and folders that make up the Gravity & Metalsmith Shell.
+This will download a zip archive containing all the files and folders that make up the Gravity & Metalsmith Seed.

 You should unzip this archive somewhere on your computer.
 The folder you unzip this archive to will be the folder you want Terminal to be open in.

 ### NPM

-This shell uses a program called NPM (Node Package Manager) to keep a track of any other software that it relies on.
+This seed uses a program called NPM (Node Package Manager) to keep a track of any other software that it relies on.
 These are called dependencies.

 You might have NPM installed - in which case you can move on to "Running the site".